vercel/next.js/docs/basic-features/built-in-css-support.md

 CSS Modules are an _optional feature_.
 Regular `<link>` stylesheets and CSS files are fully supported.
 CSS Modules are **only enabled for files with the `.module.css` extension**.

+In production, all CSS Module files will be automatically concatenated into **many minified and code-split** `.css` files.
+These `.css` files represent hot execution paths in your application, ensuring the minimal amount of CSS is loaded for your application to paint.

 ## CSS-in-JS

 <details>